 What software must I purchase for my use at WVWC?

-WVWC provides Microsoft Office 2013 Professional to our students via site license.
-This software requires the Windows operating system.
+For Windows users, WVWC provides Microsoft Office 2013 Professional to our students via site license.
+We also can provide Microsoft Office for Mac 2011.
 There is no need for you to purchase this software, either with a new system or separately.
-This software is available for installation from our campus network.
+The Windows version software is available for installation from our campus network, while Office for Mac must be installed at our office.
 Students will be provided with instructions on how to install site licensed software after they arrive on campus.
 Additionally, some course software, such as IBM SPSS Statistics is also provided.
 Some courses will require software that may be purchased or provided through fees of the individual departments.

-In the past, WVWC also provided antivirus software to our student body, but due to the availability of quality retail products, the inclusion of anti-malware programs as part of the core operating system in Windows 8, and the availability of quality freeware antivirus software, such as AVG Antivirus Free 2013 (available by searching for AVG Free at Download.com), we now only provide antivirus software for WVWC-owned computers.
+In the past, WVWC also provided antivirus software to our student body, but due to the availability of quality retail products, the inclusion of anti-malware programs as part of the core operating system in Windows 8, and the availability of quality freeware antivirus software, such as AVG Antivirus Free 2014 or Avast!
+Free AntiVirus 2014 (available at Download.com), we now only provide antivirus software for WVWC-owned computers.
 If you need assistance installing antivirus software, our Helpdesk staff will gladly assist you.

 Can I use a MacBook?